Spring Sadhana

 Immersion Study Group

-Come deepen your practice—beyond the mat.
+Come deepen your practice—on and off the mat.

 What to Expect in Each Session